Dolan's Cadillac (novella): Plot

-The narrator, known only by his surname, Robinson, is a schoolteacher who lives in Las Vegas.
+Robinson, the narrator, is a schoolteacher who lives in Las Vegas.
 He has become a widower after Dolan, a wealthy crime-boss, had his wife murdered with a car bomb in order to prevent her from testifying against him.
 The murder remains unsolved, and Robinson, unskilled in the arts of revenge, has no recourse.
 Over a seven-year period, however, Robinson—mentally haunted by his wife's voice—devises a scheme of retaliation.

-Discovering that Dolan regularly takes the same route along State Route 71 when traveling to Los Angeles while in his Cadillac, Robinson decides to trick Dolan into missing a detour, which leads the Cadillac to crash into a ditch in which he'll be buried alive; while the Cadillac is armored against most conventional forms of attack, he realized he can use that against Dolan.
-He takes on an arduous summer job with a road paving crew so that he can learn to operate the heavy equipment needed to excavate an oblong ditch just long and deep enough to contain the car, but not so wide as to allow escape through its doors.
+Discovering that Dolan regularly takes the same route along State Route 71 when traveling to Los Angeles while in his Cadillac, Robinson decides to trick Dolan into missing a detour on his usual route and bury him in the car.
+Nothing else would even have a chance of working, as Dolan's Cadillac is too well-armored against conventional threats, and Dolan himself is an intensely vigilant man.
+Robinson takes on an arduous summer job with a road paving crew so that he can learn to operate the heavy equipment needed to excavate an oblong ditch just long and deep enough to contain the car, but not so wide as to allow escape through its doors.

 Circumstances align to ensure that a road work that Robinson can use will be occurring on an occasion that Dolan will be travelling along the highway over a Fourth of July holiday weekend, ensuring that Robinson can prepare the trap without fear of interruption, though the physical effort and mental strain of doing so single-handedly proves agonising to Robinson.
-Nevertheless, the trap works, and Dolan is stuck in his Cadillac as it crashes into the pit.
-One of Dolan's bodyguards is killed in the crash, while the other, crushed by the engine block, screams out in pain and panic, prompting Dolan to kill him.
+On the night the plan is attempted, however, Robinson's trap works flawlessly, and Dolan's Cadillac drops into the pit as the altered section of road collapses under its weight.
+One of Dolan's bodyguards is killed in the crash, while the other, crushed by the engine block, screams out in agony and panic, prompting Dolan to kill him.
 Robinson greets him and announces his intent on burying Dolan alive.
-Dolan addresses Robinson by name, prompting him to lean over the roof of the car as Dolan fires a few bullets skyward.
-He misses Robinson, who proceeds with the burial.
+Dolan addresses Robinson by name, luring Robinson to lean closer, narrowly missing as he fires a few bullets skyward.
+Robinson proceeds with the burial.